derikgw/environment-setup-script-generator/README.md

-# Save the README.md content to a file
-readme_content = """
 # Environment Setup Tool

 The Environment Setup Tool is a GUI-based application designed to generate installation scripts for various operating systems (OSs) using user-inputted data such as packages, download URLs, environment variables, symlinks, and custom commands.
 This tool supports saving and loading profiles to streamline the setup of environments.